jbillo/handcompare/README.md

     * Specific use of `pychecker` to detect potential issues with code <http://pychecker.sourceforge.net/>
 * PEP-0257 for preferred docstring syntax: <http://www.python.org/dev/peps/pep-0257/>
 * `coverage` module for testing code coverage: <http://nedbatchelder.com/code/coverage/>, running `coverage run test_handcompare.py; coverage report -m` to increase coverage of tests
-    * Over the course of development, using this tool, code coverage increased from 90% to 99% and at least two bugs were discovered and fixed.
+    * Over the course of development, using this tool, total code coverage increased from 90% to 99% and at least two bugs were discovered and fixed.

-A recent `coverage` run provided the following results:
+A recent `coverage report -m` run provided the following results:

     Name               Stmts   Miss  Cover   Missing
     ------------------------------------------------
     card                  37      0   100%
     default_hands          1      0   100%
-    hand                 261      1    99%   303
+    hand                 270      1    99%   331
-    handcompare           80      2    98%   190-191
+    handcompare           93      2    98%   224-225
     test_cardvalue        33      0   100%
-    test_coreapp          34      0   100%
+    test_coreapp          43      0   100%
-    test_hand            228      0   100%
+    test_hand            240      0   100%
-    test_handcompare     132      0   100%
+    test_handcompare     165      0   100%
     ------------------------------------------------
-    TOTAL                806      3    99%
+    TOTAL                882      3    99%

 Detailed descriptions for uncovered statements are included in the inline comments.